Discrete exterior calculus

 • primal edges are dual edges

-• primal triangles are (single) dual triangles
+• primal triangles are (single) dual vertices

 source